py-pdf/fpdf2/docs/TextRegion.md

 ### Common methods ###

-* paragraph() [see characteristics parameters below] - establish a new paragraph in the text.
+* `.paragraph()` [see characteristics parameters below] - establish a new paragraph in the text.
 The text added to this paragraph will start on a new line.
-* write(text: str, link: = None) - write text to the region.
+* `.write(text: str, link: = None)` - write text to the region.
 This is only permitted when no explicit paragraph is currently active.
-* ln(h: float = None) - Start a new line moving either by the current font height or by the parameter "h".
+* `.ln(h: float = None)` - Start a new line moving either by the current font height or by the parameter "h".
 Only permitted when no explicit paragraph is currently active.
-* render() - if the region is not used as a context manager with "with", this method must be called to actually process the added text.
+* `.render()` - if the region is not used as a context manager with "with", this method must be called to actually process the added text.

 ## Paragraphs ##

 The primary purpose of paragraphs is to enable variations in horizontal text alignment, while the horizontal extents of the text are managed by the text region.
-To set the alignment, you can use the `align` argument when creating the paragraph, with the same `Align` values as elsewhere in the library.
+To set the alignment, you can use the `align` argument when creating the paragraph.
+Valid values are defined in the [`Align enum`](https://py-pdf.github.io/fpdf2/fpdf/enums.html#fpdf.enums.Align).

 Note that the `write()` methods of paragraphs and text regions in general don't accept any other argument than "text" and "link".